Thurrock: History

-Lodge Lane in the Grays district of Thurrock holds important Historical Significance as being the Ancient site of the Coronation of Anglo Saxon King Sæberht, Saberht or Sæbert son of Barton(r. c.
-604 – c.
-616).
-The exact site can not be confirmed but it is believed to be between Connaught Avenue and Victoria Avenue on the North Side of Lodge Lane.
-Such is the significance of this site, Township can still legally be represented as East Windsor due to its association with the current British royal family.

 In 1381, villagers from Fobbing, Mucking and Stanford-le-Hope instigated the Peasants' Revolt when they were called to Brentwood to pay the poll tax.
 When they refused to pay, a riot ensued which was the catalyst for a mass protest across Essex and Kent.

 Later, in 1588 Elizabeth I addressed her troops not far from the Tilbury blockhouse as the Spanish Armada sailed up the English Channel.
 Between 1670 and 1682, the Tilbury blockhouse was substantially rebuilt into a much larger fortification (Tilbury Fort) and Coalhouse Fort was built further down river, close to the second blockhouse.
 The importance of the forts in defending the country continued through Napoleonic times and into the two world wars.
 The land where Tilbury Town now stands was farmland and marsh grazing until the building of the docks in the 1890s.
 Thurrock includes the Bata village, built for workers of the shoe company in 1933.
 Eight homes and the factory are listed.

 Historically, the area was renowned for mineral extraction, including clay, aggregates and notably the digging of huge amounts of chalk from the West Thurrock area for use in the now defunct cement industries.
 When chalk extraction ceased one of the disused pits was redeveloped as Lakeside Shopping Centre.
 A number of former pits have been used to form the Chafford Gorges Nature Reserve, managed by the Essex Wildlife Trust.

-The parish of Thurrock was formed on 1 April 1936 from Aveley, Bulphan, Chadwell St Mary, Corringham, East Tilbury, Fobbing, Grays Thurrock, Horndon on the Hill, Langdon Hills, Little Thurrock, Mucking, North Ockendon, Orsett, South Ockendon, Stanford le Hope, Stifford, West Thurrock and West Tilbury, on 1 April 1938 part of Little Burstead was transferred to Thurrock.
-The present-day borough of Thurrock was created in on 1 April 1974 from the former area of Thurrock Urban District and Thurrock parish which was abolished and the area became an unparished area.
-The Local Government Act 1972 left the boundaries mostly untouched, although part of it, in Basildon New Town, was ceded to the Basildon district and the district gained borough status.

-It was given administrative independence from Essex County Council on 1 April 1998 by The Essex (Boroughs of Colchester, Southend-on-Sea and Thurrock and District of Tendring) (Structural, Boundary and Electoral Changes) Order 1996although there is strong support within the area for this status to be removed.
-It remains part of Essex for ceremonial purposes such as lord-lieutenancy.